Meeting God in a Hole (Judges 6:1–31) preached on 17 April 2016 at 11:00 by Alastair Bolt

-7 When the people of Israel cried out to the Lord on account of the Midianites, 8 the Lord sent a prophet to the people of Israel.
-And he said to them, “Thus says the Lord, the God of Israel: I led you up from Egypt and brought you out of the house of bondage.
+7 When the people of Israel cried out to the LORD on account of the Midianites, 8 the LORD sent a prophet to the people of Israel.
+And he said to them, “Thus says the LORD, the God of Israel: I led you up from Egypt and brought you out of the house of slavery.
 9 And I delivered you from the hand of the Egyptians and from the hand of all who oppressed you, and drove them out before you and gave you their land.
-10 And I said to you, ‘I am the Lord your God; you shall not fear the gods of the Amorites in whose land you dwell.’
+10 And I said to you, ‘I am the LORD your God; you shall not fear the gods of the Amorites in whose land you dwell.’
 But you have not obeyed my voice.”

-11 Now the angel of the Lord came and sat under the terebinth at Ophrah, which belonged to Joash the Abiezrite, while his son Gideon was beating out wheat in the winepress to hide it from the Midianites.
-12 And the angel of the Lord appeared to him and said to him, “The Lord is with you, O mighty man of valor.”
-13 And Gideon said to him, “Please, sir, if the Lord is with us, why then has all this happened to us?
-And where are all his wonderful deeds that our fathers recounted to us, saying, ‘Did not the Lord bring us up from Egypt?’
-But now the Lord has forsaken us and given us into the hand of Midian.”
-14 And the Lord turned to him and said, “Go in this might of yours and save Israel from the hand of Midian; do not I send you?”
+11 Now the angel of the LORD came and sat under the terebinth at Ophrah, which belonged to Joash the Abiezrite, while his son Gideon was beating out wheat in the winepress to hide it from the Midianites.
+12 And the angel of the LORD appeared to him and said to him, “The LORD is with you, O mighty man of valor.”
+13 And Gideon said to him, “Please, my lord, if the LORD is with us, why then has all this happened to us?
+And where are all his wonderful deeds that our fathers recounted to us, saying, ‘Did not the LORD bring us up from Egypt?’
+But now the LORD has forsaken us and given us into the hand of Midian.”
+14 And the LORD turned to him and said, “Go in this might of yours and save Israel from the hand of Midian; do not I send you?”
 15 And he said to him, “Please, Lord, how can I save Israel?
 Behold, my clan is the weakest in Manasseh, and I am the least in my father’s house.”
-16 And the Lord said to him, “But I will be with you, and you shall strike the Midianites as one man.”
+16 And the LORD said to him, “But I will be with you, and you shall strike the Midianites as one man.”
 17 And he said to him, “If now I have found favor in your eyes, then show me a sign that it is you who speak with me.
 18 Please do not depart from here until I come to you and bring out my present and set it before you.”
 And he said, “I will stay till you return.”

 28 When the men of the town rose early in the morning, behold, the altar of Baal was broken down, and the Asherah beside it was cut down, and the second bull was offered on the altar that had been built.
 29 And they said to one another, “Who has done this thing?”
 And after they had searched and inquired, they said, “Gideon the son of Joash has done this thing.”
 30 Then the men of the town said to Joash, “Bring out your son, that he may die, for he has broken down the altar of Baal and cut down the Asherah beside it.”
 31 But Joash said to all who stood against him, “Will you contend for Baal?
 Or will you save him?
 Whoever contends for him shall be put to death by morning.
 If he is a god, let him contend for himself, because his altar has been broken down.”